epicenteredresearch/epicenteredresearchwebsite/content/pace/gestionalage/sitespecific.md

 ### Main Analysis

 Analysis will be restricted to singleton births.
+If there are siblings in the cohort (non-twins), randomly select one of the siblings for study inclusion.
 If the DNA methylation data stems from a case-cohort study, please restrict the analysis to the sub-cohort.
-If the DNA methylation data stems from a case-control study, please let us know, and we can discuss the best exclusion criteria to use given the study design that generated the data.
+If the DNA methylation data stems from a case-control study, please let us know, and we can discuss the best exclusion criteria to use given the study design that generated the data.After you estimate cell composition (from function preprocessingofData), we recommend removing samples with estimated syncytiothrophoblast proportions of less than 0.25.
+We suggest study investigators check into what may be contributing to unusual cell composition estimates by checking the distribution of DNA methylation and clinical characteristics of these samples.

 #### Sensitivity Analysis